rohan-varma/machine-learning-notes/README.md

-### ML-Coursework
+### ML-Notes

-This repository just contains my code for the various machine learning and deep learning courses I have taken, including the Udacity course, CS 231N and 224d from Stanford, the Deep Learning book, and Michael Nielsen's book http://neuralnetworksanddeeplearning.
+Notes from several machine learning and deep learning topics.
+To view a curated collection of notes, please visit [](http://rohanvarma.me/ml-notes/)